Who Was Harper Lee?

 In a release shared by the publisher, Lee explained: "I'm still old-fashioned.
 I love dusty old books and libraries.
 I am amazed and humbled that Mockingbird has survived this long.
 This is Mockingbird for a new generation."

-Around that time, it was announced that producer Scott Rudin had hired Aaron Sorkin to write a stage version of To Kill a Mockingbird.
+Around the time of Lee’s death in 2016, it was announced that producer Scott Rudin had hired Aaron Sorkin to write a stage version of To Kill a Mockingbird.
 In March 2018, several months before the production's scheduled Broadway debut, Lee's estate filed a lawsuit on the grounds that Sorkin's adaptation significantly deviated from the original material.

 A main point of contention was the play's portrayal of Finch, which reportedly showed him in early scenes as more in step with the oppressive racial feelings of the time, as opposed to the heroic crusader of the novel.